jaqobb/namemc/README.md

 The same thing goes for the server service, just replace "Profile" with "Server".

-When you created NameMC class instance, you can now use profile and server service to lookup either a profile or a server:
+When you created NameMC class instance, you can now use profile service to lookup a profile:
 ```java
 nameMC.profileService().lookup(UUID uniqueId, boolean recache, BiConsumer<Profile, Exception> callback);
 ```